 Giles Ramsay is an independent theatre director and producer who specializes in creating new work with artists in developing countries.
 He is the Founding Director of the charity Developing Artists, a Fellow of St. Chad’s College, Durham University and Course Leader in Theatre at The Victoria and Albert Museum in London.

-Giles has run theatre projects in Botswana, Cape Verde, Equatorial Guinea, Kenya, Kosovo, Palestinian Territories, Mexico, Thailand and Zimbabwe.
+Giles has run theatre projects in Botswana, Cape Verde, Equatorial Guinea, Kenya, Kosovo, Palestine, Mexico, Thailand and Zimbabwe.
 He has also organised many development and travel programmes for theatres affiliated with the North American Theatre Communications Group and given numerous talks for institutions ranging from The Foundation for Mexican Literature in Mexico City to The Royal College of Physicians in London.
-He regularly lectures on the history and practice of European theatre on Cunard’s Queen Mary 2 as it sails from New York to the UK.
+He regularly lectures on the history and practice of theatre on Cunard's Queen Mary 2 as it sails from New York to the UK.

 For a printable pdf biography, click here.